SapienzaNLP/maverick-coref/README.md

 ```
 bash ./setup.sh
 ```
 N.B.
 Remember to put the zip file *ontonotes-release-5.0_LDC2013T19.tgz* in the folder *data/prepare_ontonotes/* if you want to preprocess Ontonotes with the standard preprocessing proposed by [e2e-coref](https://github.com/kentonl/e2e-coref/).
+To do this, download *minimize.py* from [e2e-coref](https://github.com/kentonl/e2e-coref/) repository.
-OntoNotes can be downloaded, upon registration, at the following [link](https://catalog.ldc.upenn.edu/LDC2013T19)
+OntoNotes dataset can be downloaded, upon registration, at the following [link](https://catalog.ldc.upenn.edu/LDC2013T19)

 ## Data
 Official Links: